FTBTeam/FTB-Team-Bases/README.md

 The mod is driven by _base definition_ files, which are JSON files in a custom datapack (`<mod-id>/ftb_base_definitions/*.json`).
 Each definition file is a template from which a live team base is created.
 Every live team base has a 1:1 association with an FTB Teams team; when FTB Team Bases is loaded, teams can _only_ be created by creating a base, and when a team is disbanded, players will be ejected from that base, and the base archived.

-Three default base definition files are shipped with the mod, although none of these will be displayed as GUI options when creating a base, unless you're running the mod in a development instance (from an IDE), or you've set `show_dev_mode` to **true** in the client config.
+Four default base definition files are shipped with the mod, although none of these will be displayed as GUI options when creating a base, unless you're running the mod in a development instance (from an IDE), or you've set `show_dev_mode` to **true** in the client config.

 ## Getting Started